georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-datehistogram-aggregation.md

 }
 ```

+%  TEST[setup:sales]

+%
+% [source,console-result]
+% ----
+% {
+%   …​
+%   "aggregations": {
+%     "sales_over_time": {
+%       "buckets": [
+%         {
+%           "key_as_string": "2015-01-01T00:00:00.000Z",
+%           "key": 1420070400000,
+%           "doc_count": 3
+%         },
+%         {
+%           "key_as_string": "2015-02-01T00:00:00.000Z",
+%           "key": 1422748800000,
+%           "doc_count": 2
+%         },
+%         {
+%           "key_as_string": "2015-03-01T00:00:00.000Z",
+%           "key": 1425168000000,
+%           "doc_count": 2
+%         }
+%       ]
+%     }
+%   }
+% }
+% ----
+% // TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]
+%

 ## Parameters [date-histogram-params]

 You can control the order of the returned buckets using the `order` settings and filter the returned buckets based on a `min_doc_count` setting (by default all buckets between the first bucket that matches documents and the last one are returned).
 This histogram also supports the `extended_bounds` setting, which enables extending the bounds of the histogram beyond the data itself, and `hard_bounds` that limits the histogram to specified bounds.
-For more information, see [`Extended Bounds`](/reference/data-analysis/aggregations/search-aggregations-bucket-histogram-aggregation.md#search-aggregations-bucket-histogram-aggregation-extended-bounds) and [`Hard Bounds`](/reference/data-analysis/aggregations/search-aggregations-bucket-histogram-aggregation.md#search-aggregations-bucket-histogram-aggregation-hard-bounds).
+For more information, see [`Extended Bounds`](search-aggregations-bucket-histogram-aggregation.md#search-aggregations-bucket-histogram-aggregation-extended-bounds) and [`Hard Bounds`](search-aggregations-bucket-histogram-aggregation.md#search-aggregations-bucket-histogram-aggregation-hard-bounds).

 ### Missing value [date-histogram-missing-value]